fbpx Skip to main content

 Identify Reasons for Gaps

-You will find that even when you have developed good processes for reconciling your inventory, your manual inventory counts will still differ from your ending inventory number on the books.
+You will find that even when you good processes for reconciling your inventory, your manual inventory counts will sometimes still differ from your ending inventory number in your books.

 Our goal is to decrease this gap as much as possible with more internal controls.